-As a leading natural orifice surgeon and interventional gastroenterologist, Dr. Simoni will soon be offering qualified patients the latest option in weight loss which is a completely incision-less (no cutting) procedure.
+As a leading natural orifice surgeon and interventional gastroenterologist, Dr. Simoni is now offering qualified patients the latest option in weight loss which is a completely incision-less (no cutting) procedure.

 EGD: A procedure by which Dr. Simoni is able to look into the esophagus, stomach, and the upper portions of small intestine.
 During this process a thin and flexible tube (that has a high definition but tiny camera lens attached to its tip) is utilized under sedation to evaluate the upper digestive tract.
 The tube also has a small channel through which samples of lining of the digestive tract can be obtained.
 Although this procedure generally takes just a few minutes, it has a very high yield and many different disorders can be diagnosed or ruled out.
 Read more…